 The Grand Canyon of the Yellowstone does not only impress with its length of 38 km (24 miles) and a maximum depth of 360 m (1200 feet), but even more with its amazing play of colors.
 The colors in the range of yellow through pink can mostly be attributed to formation of iron oxides by hydrothermal alteration of rhyolitic rock.
-Approximately 590,000 years ago these rocks were deposited as lava by the Canyon Rhyolite Flow and subsequently eroded by a combination of hot steam and gases, earthquakes, icing, and other natural forces.
+Approximately 590,000 years ago these rocks were deposited as lava by the Canyon Rhyolite Flow and subsequently eroded by a combination of muddy water, hot steam and gases, earthquakes, icing, and other natural forces.
 There are some locations in the canyon, where the hydrothermal influence is particularly evident.
 Downstream of the Lower Falls the canyon cuts through a buried primeval geyser basin at and above the level of Yellowstone River.

 Even today many hot springs and also geysers line the steep river bank, and some are to be found in the river bed.
 Just as the depths of the canyon everywhere else, these thermal areas are closed to the public and would otherwise also be hard to reach.
 One of the best viewpoints for the Lower Falls section of the Grand Canyon Geyser Basin is the steep Uncle Tom's Trail at the south rim.